 Whether it’s that antique, pure silver bowl given to you by your grandmother or that brand new sterling silver flatware set you were gifted on your wedding day, the last thing you want is for it to get spoilt with use.
 This is where we all go wrong.
 Says Samrat Zaveri, MD of shazé, “Sulphur present in the atmosphere can tarnish silver products and therefore regular use will actually help break the sulphur film on the surface.”

 Sterling silver items like crockery, cutlery and puja plates can actually be used on a daily basis without much wear and tear if you learn how to clean them properly.
-“How often silver should to be cleaned totally depends on where it is placed and how often it is used,” he says.
+“How often silver should to be cleaned totally depends on where it is placed in your kitchen interiors and how often it is used,” he says.

 It may be tempting to put your silver items especially flatware into the dishwasher but it is always better to clean it by hand.
 “Dinnerware and cutlery can be easily maintained by washing with a non-lemon based liquid soap, however ensure that the water is wiped off immediately after washing,” recommends Samrat.